 You will pay more if you have a health issue, or the insurer may exclude you from claiming that pre-existing condition.

-Take Sarah, for example; a 40-year-old Love Island lovin’ Graphic Designer.
+Take Sarah, a 40-year-old Love Island, lovin’ Graphic Designer.
 She’s a sole trader, and her small business is doing well, posting profits of €60,000 last year.

 Quote Type: Income Protection